abhinabgogoi/Loan-Calculator/README.md

 1. Clone this repository or download the .py file or the .exe file.
 2. Install required libraries (if not already installed, not required for .exe version):

-## Run the script:
-If you want to run the Loan Calculator.py:
+3. If you want to run the Loan Calculator.py:
   `python loan_calculator.py`
 Or:
   Double-Click the Loan Calculator.exe file

-## Example Screenshot
+## Example
 ![image](https://github.com/user-attachments/assets/7145e0bb-ab44-4bc8-ab2f-7a4c921dedf5)

 ## Contributing

+I am open to suggestions.
 Feel free to contribute to this project by submitting issues or pull requests.

-## Contact
-Author: Abhinab Gogoi